avengers-p7/Avengers_P7_Documents/OT Micro Services/Application/Attendance_API.md

 2. **Use OAuth for SSO:** Nearly every app will need to associate some private data with a single person.
 That means user accounts, and that means logging in and logging out.
 SSO allows users to verify themselves with a trusted third party (e.g., Google, Microsoft Azure, AWS) via token exchange to access a resource.

 #  Troubleshoot
-1. **Problem -
+1. **Problem -** The error suggests that psycopg2 requires pg_config to be available in the system. pg_config is a utility that is part of the PostgreSQL installation and is necessary for building Python packages that depend on it.

+   **Solution -** Installed psycopg2 using poetry along with python3-dev libpq-dev.
 <img width="1401" alt="Screenshot 2024-01-19 at 2 53 54 AM" src="https://github.com/avengers-p7/Documentation/assets/156056349/2e5908f1-b7e3-4b4c-bdc5-90928ddbdf7c">
 **

-2. **Problem -** There was a need to create and manage mocks in pytest for testing, but this functionality wasn't built into pytest itself.
+3. **Problem -** There was a need to create and manage mocks in pytest for testing, but this functionality wasn't built into pytest itself.

    **Solution -** The problem was resolved by installing the pytest-mock plugin using the command: `pip install pytest-mock`.
 The plugin provides a "mocker" fixture for creating and managing mocks in test functions.